Ornsolot/Punto/README.md

 # Punto

+## Summary of the project
-This is a Punto Game made in C with OCML (based on OCL & OCML) librairies.
+This is a Punto Game made in C with OCML (based itself on OCL & SFML) libraries, it work as is on Debian based GNU/Linux distro (even WSL).
-You must use a debian based Linux distro for anything here to work has is.
-You technically can use it on Window / mac but i'm unsure of the steps to follow to set it up cotrrectly.
+You can use it on Windows or Mac (using Brew) but i'm unsure of the steps to follow to set it up correctly.

+## TODO List (Future Plan)
++ Add Dynamic Board.
++ Add 3 player mod.
++ Rework
++ Add Game Template.
++ Add UI To select template.
++ Use free OST / FX.
++ Rework Game visual.
++ Rework or remove Board scaling.
++ Switch to Vulkan API.

+## How to play

+### Objective of the Game
+Be the first player to score either 5 cards (2 players) or 4 cards (3-4 players) of the same color in a row: horizontally, vertically, or diagonally.

+### Board Setup
+Sort the deck into 4 stacks: 1 of each color.
+Each player takes the following cards, according to the number of players:
+- 2 players: Each player takes 2 sets of color cards.
+- 3 players: Each player takes 1 set of color cards.
+In addition, randomly deal each player 6 cards of whichever color is left over, as a " neutral" color.
+- 4 players: Each player takes 1 set of color cards.
+Shuffle all of your cards together and stack them face-down in front of you

+## Game Play
+The first player starts and reveals their top card, placing it in the middle of the play area.
+Play proceeds left.
+On each subsequent turn, you reveal your top card and must place it next to or on top of a card already in play.

+**Place next to a card:** Cards may be placed side-to-side or corner-to-corner.

+**Place on top of a card:** You may only place a card on top of one with fewer points.

+Important : The playing area has a maximum size of 6x6.
+Choose wisely where to place your cards!

+Ending the Round

+As soon as you've placed 4 (3-4 player game) or 5 cards (2 player game) of the same color in a row - horizontally, vertically, or diagonally - you win the round!

+Take the card with the most points from your winning row and remove it from the game.
+The remaining cards are all returned to their respective players and shuffled.

+After that a new round begins, starting with the player to the left of the previous round s winner.

+Special Notes for 3 Players

+    The neutral color does not count towards a victory.

+    Collect and shuffle all the neutral cards that were played this round, then randomly deal them back to each player, starting with the winner of the round.
+(Players retain any neutral cards that were still in their deck at the end of the round).

+If a round ends in a stalemate, the winner is whoever has the most visible rows of 3 cards (or, in a two-player game, most visible rows of 4 cards).

+If there is still a stalemate, whoever placed the row of 3 cards (or, in a two-player game, the row of 4 cards ) showing the fewest points wins.

+End of the Game

+The first player to win 2 rounds wins the game.
+Team Variant (for 4 Players)

+Team members sit across from one another, so each turn alternates teams and players.

+Similar to a two-player game, each team will receive all cards of 2 colors and shuffle them together in a stack, face-down.

+Each team member receives half of the shared stack.

+Object of the Game

+The First Team To Score 5 Cards Of The Same Color In A Row.

 ## SETUP

-### Clone the Repo
+### Clone the repository with Git

 ```shell
 git clone --recurse-submodules git@github.com:Ornsolot/Punto.git
 ```

-### Install dependencies
+### Use the Wizard to install all the dependencies

-Use this commande at the root of the project to install all the libraries and tool necessary to deploy, compile and use the project.
+To use the Wizard, use the following command at the root of the project to install all the libraries and tools necessary to deploy, compile and use the project:

+- **Git:** .
+- **lsb-release:** Shell command that displays information about Linux system's version and distribution.
+- **net-tools:** .
+- **build-essential:** .
+- **libcsfml-dev:** C Multimedia library (technically a binding of a C++ library).
+- **libmongoc-dev:** C library to do MongoDB querries.
+- **libsqlite3-dev:** C library to do SQLite querries.
+- **libmysqlclient-dev:** C library to do MySQL querries.
+- **Docker:** Tools used to conteneurise the databases.
+- **sqlite3:** The only Database that i couldn't conteneurise...

 ```shell
 sudo ./wizard.sh $(whoami)
 ```

-### Complie and deploy the docker's containers
+### Compile Game and deploy the containers

-Use this commande at the root of the project to deploy the docker's containers (mysql and mongo) and compile the punto game.
+Use this command at the root of the project to deploy the containers (mysql, mongo and Neo4J) and compile the Punto game.

 ```shell
 make all